-Shore Leave is an island oasis hidden beneath the streets of the South End, a quiet tropical escape where time seems to slow and responsibilities fade into the background.
-Serving up Pacific-inspired plates and pouring high-concept tiki creations in a low-lit subterranean jungle, Shore Leave is the perfect place to rum away from your problems for awhile.
+Shore Leave is an urban oasis hidden beneath the streets of the South End, a quiet tropical escape where time seems to slow and responsibilities fade into the background.
+Serving up island-inspired plates and pouring high-concept creations in a low-lit subterranean jungle, Shore Leave is the perfect place to rum away from your problems for a while.

 Shore Leave serves dinner nightly and rumor has it that there’s a secret sushi bar somewhere on the premises, but you didn’t read that here.

 11 William E Mullins Way